 Since False Water Cobras are semi-aquatic, it is necessary for them to have a water dish that is large enough for them to comfortably submerge their entire body in.
 When they outgrow more traditional sized water dishes, you can upgrade them to a large water basin meant for dishwashing.
 They are large enough to allow our 8 foot females to comfortably soak, and they even come with a drain at the base for easy cleanup.
 That said, not all False Water Cobras will soak often.
 Some of them may choose to only soak while in shed, and others may soak almost constantly.
 In either case, providing the opportunity to do so at any time is important for this species to thrive.

 False Water Cobras are a rear-fanged venomous species that secrete a mild venom from what is called the Duvernoy's Gland, which is only found in rear-fanged Colubrids.
 As you delve into researching this species, you will hear various opinions regarding the venom, even though it has not been thoroughly evaluated by scientists.
 Some people tend to exaggerate the effects of their venom to make them seem more dangerous than they really are.
-As long as you do not allow for prolonged chewing, typically you will not experience anything more than a bit of itching for a day or so.
+As long as you do not allow for prolonged chewing, typically you will not experience anything more than a bit of swelling and itching for a day or so.
 That said, since False Water Cobras are rear-fanged, they really have to get a good grasp on you before they can even have a chance of envenomating you.
 Their fangs do not secrete venom directly into the bite channel like front-fanged venomous snakes.
 Instead, after they secrete their venom, it trickles down their rear fangs for envenomation into their prey.
 Since this entire process is rather inefficient, it's unlikely that you will be envenomated to begin with.

 False Water Cobras have one of the most intriguing personalities of any snake I have personally kept.
 While their temperament may vary as with all snakes, many keepers agree that they develop a deep bond with this species.
 They are often eager to interact with their keepers and many even enjoy it.

-It is worth noting that juveniles are usually a lot more feisty than the adults.
+It is worth noting that juveniles are often a lot more feisty than the adults.
 They can be a bit nuts, especially when it’s feeding time, often displaying their lack of confidence by flattening their hoods or tail whipping.
 However, they begin to mellow out around the yearling mark, and as they become more confident into adulthood, they begin formulating a bond of trust with their keeper.
 Many people even call them cuddly -- in their own reptilian way, of course.